cemu-project/cemu_graphic_packs/Resolutions/WindWakerHD_Resolution/WWHD_Readme.md

 ### Graphic options
 3840x4320 vert x2 SSAA - light res x2

-3840x4320 vert x2 SSAA - Runs the game at double vertical res for balance between look and performance for super samling.
-Aspect is still 16:9 so run fullscreen scaling in stretched and bilinear when activating this option.
+3840x4320 vert x2 SSAA - Runs the game at double vertical res balancing look and performance when super sampling.
+Aspect is still 16:9 so run full screen scaling in stretched and bilinear when activating this option.

 Light res x2 - Doubles resolution of light sources and mitigate light haloing around object edges.